collective-soundworks/soundworks/README.md

 var dir = path.join(__dirname, '../../public');
 ```

-Then, we setup the modules that the client needs to communicate with.
-In this example, there is the `Checkin` module, and the performance module we'll need to write ourselves.
+Then, we set up the modules that the client needs to communicate with.
+In this example, there is the `Checkin` module, and the `Performance` module we'll need to write ourselves.

 For the `Checkin` module, since we don't need a map of the seats or anything like that, we just indicate the maximum number of players this performance allows, and the order in which the module assigns the indices.